Glossary for Splunk Observability Cloud 🔗

-A detector monitors a signal for conditions or issues that you care about.
+A detector monitors a signal for conditions that you care about.

-For example, a detector that monitors the latency of an API call may go into a critical state when the latency is significantly higher than normal, as defined in the detector rules.
+For example, a detector that monitors the latency of an API call triggers a critical alert when the latency is significantly higher than normal, as defined in the detector rules.